heidtJJ/Summer-League-Organizer/README.md

      category
      registration status

-Please see summer_league_organizer.pdf for project details.
+Please see [a link](Summer-League-Organizer/summer league organizer.pdf) for project details.
 Please see Summer-League-Organizer/SummerLeagueOrganizer/specification.txt for the software specification.
 Please see Summer-League-Organizer/SummerLeagueOrganizer/design_doc.txt for the design document.